evatate/Weather-Information-App/README.md

 git clone https://github.com/evatate/WeatherInformation-App.git
 ```

-2. Add your OpenWeatherMap API key in `key.properties`:
+2. Add your OpenWeatherMap API key in **key.properties**:

 ```
 OPEN_WEATHER_API_KEY=your_api_key_here
 ```

-3. Open the project in Android Studio and run.
+3. Open the project in Android Studio and run the application.

+4. Interact with the app:

+   * **Add City:** Enter a city name to fetch weather details.
+   * **View Weather:** Tap a city for temperature, humidity, description, and sunrise/sunset.
+   * **Remove City:** Swipe to remove from the tracked list.